yegor256/blog/_drafts/os.md

 and [now](https://www.computerworld.com/article/3144063/open-source-has-won-and-microsoft-has-surrendered.html)
 they are fighting for it, trying to acquire the largest pieces.

-We, the software developers, are that territory!
+We, the software developers, are the territory!

 Thus, if you are a coder, make your own project now.
 Sooner or later Google will knock on the door and offer